Purdue-CS193/lab-1-vandewak/index.md

+# Kyle's First CS193 Lab!

+CS 193, despite what it seems, is pretty cool.
+Here's why:

+- It's designed to help me out with CS 180, which is a pretty difficult class.
+Not only that, it's worth 1 credit hour.
+- TA's will be there to answer most CS questions I might have.
+These are people that have already gone through what I am going through right now.
+Use them to your advantage.
+- Who doesn't like an easy A?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.